h0uter/h0uter.github.io/_pages/tools.md

 layout: page
 permalink: /tools/
 title: tools
-description: Tools of the trade.
+# description: Tools of the trade.
+description: "Mechanical engineering in Dutch literally translates to toolmakership.
+Turns out software tools are just as useful and important!
+Here are some of the tools I enjoy using: "

 nav: false
 nav_order: 5
 toc:
   sidebar: left
 ---

-Mechanical engineering in Dutch literally translates to toolmakership.
-Turns out software tools are just as useful and important!
-Here are some of the tools I enjoy using:

 <br>